-- Low-interest rate: The interest rate on Thrift Savings Plan loans is the same as the rate of return on the G Fund.
-This fund is one of the funds available to invest in through the Thrift Savings Plan.
-It is made up of government securities.
-The G Fund and other Thrift Savings Plan funds are used to create the investment mixes for target date funds available to plan participants.
-The G Fund typically has a rate of return of less than 2.0%.
+The interest rate on Thrift Savings Plan loans is the same as the rate of return on the G Fund.
+This fund is one of the funds available to invest in through the Thrift Savings Plan and is made up of government securities.
+The G Fund and other Thrift Savings Plan funds are used for the creation of investment mixes for target-date funds, available to plan participants.
+The G Fund typically has a rate of return of less than 2%.
 The rate used for a loan is the G Fund rate the day the loan is taken out.

-- Ability to make additional payments at any time: If you want to make an additional payment on your loan, you can do that with a loan repayment coupon available on the plan website.
+If you want to make an additional payment on your loan, you can do that with a loan repayment coupon available on the plan website.
 The coupon helps ensure that your payment is applied to your loan.
-If you pay off extra principle in the early years of your loan, you can pay the loan off early or re-amortize it to make smaller payments.
+If you pay off the extra principal in the early years of your loan, you can pay the loan off early or re-amortized it to make smaller payments.

-- Missing out on earnings: This is the most significant disadvantage to taking out a Thrift Savings Plan loan.
+This is the most significant disadvantage of taking out a Thrift Savings Plan loan.
 You are essentially borrowing from your own future when you take out the loan.
 When you remove the money from your Thrift Savings Plan account, you forgo the investment growth you would have earned.
 On top of that, you have to pay back your own money with interest.

-- Short loan terms: The loan periods are relatively short.
-General purpose loans must be repaid within five years.
+The loan periods are relatively short.
+General-purpose loans must be repaid within five years.
 Residential loans must be paid off within 15 years.

 To reiterate, OPM recommends exhausting all other loan options before taking out a loan from a Thrift Savings Plan account.